Skip to main content

 TL;DR

-The engine is one ~150-line class with a single recursion (scheduleNext → fireEmitter → scheduleNext) and a no-repeat sample picker.
+The engine is one small class, under a hundred lines with its types, built around a single recursion (scheduleNext → fireEmitter → scheduleNext) and a no-repeat sample picker.
 Above it sits a six-function Bus Adapter; below it sit your Howls.

 Pick a single-bus duck-only adapter when voice-over is your main concern.
 Pick a master/music/ambience/sfx mixer when categories need to move independently.
 Host it from useEffect in React, from scene.events in Phaser, from a singleton owned by your World in imperative three.js.